dacoder101/math-game-bot/README.md

 Add [this application](https://discord.com/api/oauth2/authorize?client_id=1204659279936880690&permissions=8&scope=bot) to your Discord server.
 You may not be able to add it to certain servers depending on the permissions you have.

-**The bot will only execute commands when the bot is currently being executed on my hardware.**
+**The application will not respond to any commands unless it is currently being executed on my hardware.**

 ### Method 2